 Being a small town, Mousie does not have a public transit system used by locals to get to and from work.

-In terms of college education, Mousie is nearly on par with the US average for all cities of 21.84%: 17.33% of adults 25 and older in Mousie have a bachelor's degree or advanced degree.
+The percentage of adults in Mousie who are college-educated is close to the national average for all communities of 21.84%: 17.33% of the adults in Mousie have a bachelor's degree or advanced degree.

 The people who call Mousie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mousie residents report their race to be White, followed by Native American.
 Important ancestries of people in Mousie include Irish, English, European, German, and Scottish.